jenadiusnicholaus/jesting/README.md

-# jesting
+# jesting-project

-This repo is meant to learn and make testing in using jest
+This repo is meant to learn and make testing in project using jest.